Summer Institute FAQ

 What will I be doing in the hospital each day?

-It is not possible to predict your activities on a day-to-day basis.
-In some cases, the OTGC or last year’s team will have mapped out some specific needs of the hospital or clinic.
-You will know before you start your trip what your goals will be in general.
-However, on any given day you may be calibrating instruments, taking equipment inventory, mapping hospital equipment, interviewing for needs, repairing broken equipment, training the staff, conducting preventative maintenance, or dealing with equipment emergencies.
+On any given day you may be calibrating instruments, taking equipment inventory, mapping hospital equipment, interviewing for needs, repairing broken equipment, training the staff, conducting preventative maintenance, or dealing with equipment emergencies.
 Some days may be filled with equipment crises that need your immediate attention, while on other days you may have to search out equipment that needs preventative maintenance, or even start building some equipment from local materials.
 You will learn about all of these activities during your training.
+However, it is difficult to predict your activities on a day-to-day basis.

 You will also need to spend some time integrating into the hospital community by joining staff meetings, interacting with staff outside the hospital setting, and other activities that will help build trust and partnerships to succeed in the hospital.